-Over the last three and a half years, the Company has developed and begun to market and distribute certain products which it owns.
-These products include Country Breeze tea, diet Country Breeze tea and Tum-E Yummies, a vitamin C enhanced flavored drink.
-The Company may market and sell these products nationally.
-Tum-E Yummies is now distributed nationally by Coca-Cola Enterprises Inc. and certain other Coca-Cola franchise bottlers.
+Over the last four and a half years, the Company has developed and begun to market and distribute certain products which it owns.
+These products include Country Breeze tea, diet Country Breeze tea, Tum-E Yummies, a vitamin-C enhanced flavored drink, Bean & Body, Simmer and Bazza energy tea.
+The Company markets and sells these products nationally.